cloudfright/blog/cloudfright-blog/content/posts/web-api-sensors.md

 Here's the final result running on an iPhone 13, in landscape mode.

 ![sensor chart](/web-api-sensors/sensor-chart.jpeg)
 You can see the app running [here](https://zealous-bay-04fa90403.1.azurestaticapps.net/).
 Visit this on mobile in landscape mode.
-Press the request permission button, accept the permission and then you should see sensor data shown on the moving charts.
+Press the request permission button, accept the permission and you should see sensor data shown on the moving charts.
+I tested on an iPhone 13 using Safari (15.4.1) and Chrome (100.0.4896.77).
+At the time of writing, this app doesn't work in the Brave mobile browser.

 The code for the completed project is in the [motion-sensor-chart](https://github.com/cloudfright/motion-sensor-chart) repository on GitHub.

 ## Next steps